 Despite mention made in published lit that the maze is behind the lodge, Kubrick has set it up for the maze to be intuited as in front of the lodge as well as believed to be behind it, and we'll explore those ways in a couple of different scenes in the film.

 Below is the real rear view of the Timberline lodge, so if one is thinking that the rear of the lodge actually might resemble this they can see that is not the case.
-The center portion is also a key feature in the rear of the Timberline, plus its wings (if I included a picture of them at the rear) are set at angles toward the front rather than the rear, but we can tell that from the aerial.
+The pyramidal portion is also a key feature in the rear of the Timberline, plus its wings (if I included a picture of them at the rear) are set at angles toward the front rather than the rear, but we can tell that from the aerial.

 Another rear view of the Timberline, at Flickr, shows the steepness of the mountain slope right up to its rear facade, but we were able to tell that from the aerial as well that there was no expansive flat area behind the lodge and no room for a maze.

-The opening of the film clearly shows, in its aerial, the garage to the right (enough features remain so it's recognizable in the studio set) and the Overlook's single Snowcat not far from it.
+The opening of the film clearly shows, in its aerial, the hotel's garage to the right (enough features remain so it's recognizable in the studio set) and the Overlook's single Snowcat not far from it.
 We consistently see the garage to the right in the studio set and with the Snow Cat.
 When Dick approaches the Overlook at film's end, he is clearly approaching the lodge from the lower right (presumably the southeast), and to screen left we see the towering pyramidal roof over the main entry in footage that was shot on location at the Timberline.
 Then, in his final approach, Dick comes up over the hill, from the right, just beyond the garage and the maze in this studio set.
 If the maze was instead behind the lodge, he would have had to approach the hotel from the lower left, the southwest, to appear over this hill screen right, and he would not have seen the lodge to his left as he approached it from the front, he would have instead seen the lodge to his right.
 Thus, at film's end, we are to believe that he has approached the lodge from the southeast and has come up over the hill, screen right, to the front of the lodge.

 A majority of the film's sections open with viewing the front of the Timberline from the ski slope area below it out front.
 Perhaps this is why.